 What’s my attitude like at work?
 If you find yourself getting snippy with people or getting riled up about things you might have previously let roll off your back, you might be heading for burnout.
 One of the clearest ways to know you’re ready for a change is if you find that your attitude has changed, or that you have trouble holding your tongue when you know you should.

-You already know my “every three years” guideline, but these questions can help you evaluate whether you need to make a change sooner and what kind of a direction that change should take.
+These questions can help you evaluate whether you need to make a change sooner and what kind of a direction that change should take.

 It’s when you forget to keep an eye on your career and you let too much time pass without evaluating what you’re doing and how it affects your prospects that you’re likely to get into trouble.
 You never want to end up stuck in a job or desperate for a change.
 Use these tools to keep your eye on the ball and you won’t.